SAKryukov/storage-free-pass/doc/article.md

 ## What's Next?

 - The creation of the accounts structure is still manual programming.
 It can be done even without any programming experience, just by the available sample packages with the product.
 However, it's not a big problem to create another tool to be used to program accounts graphically and generate the account code.
 It's not a problem to make this tool based on a Web browser.
-The user can open ???
+The user can open an HTML file with the `script` element, containing account information, add or edit accounts graphically and save a new HTML file.
+Among other things, it will simplify password renewal.

 - Maybe I'll add the possibility to use encrypted passwords.
-I [criticized them](#heading-what27s-wrong-with-password-managers3f), but there are situations where they are useful. ???
+I [criticized them](#heading-what27s-wrong-with-password-managers3f), but there are situations where they are useful.
+One of such situations is the logon to a device, when clipboard is not accessible.
+In this situation, the user can get a reminder of a password stored on another device.
+It can be a separate application of a mode in the existing application.

+???

 ## Conclusions